hans-econ/hans-econ.github.io/source/miscs/howto_contribute_examples.md

-# How to Write Examples
+# How to Contribute Examples

 - Install Sphinx and extensions for Python in shell